 How can I visit Washington, DC on a budget?

-I said at the beginning, Washington, DC is a budget friendly family vacation destination.
+I said at the beginning of this post, a Washington, DC family vacation is a great choice for family travel on a budget.
 To save the most on your Washington, DC vacation, follow these tips:

 - Book vacation packages through Kayak or Momondo.
 These websites offer discounts on hotels, airfare, rental cars and vacation packages so you can do more while spending less.
 That’s my favorite way to travel!